imagekitio/docs-keep-a-changelog/features/video-transformation/overlay.md

 ```markup
 https://ik.imagekit.io/demo/base-video.mp4?tr=l-subtitles,i-english.srt,l-end
 ```
-The position of subtitles cannot be controlled in the beta version.
+The position of subtitles cannot be controlled.

 ## Transformation of subtitles overlay

-Transformation of subtitles are not supported in the beta version.
+Transformation of subtitles are not supported.